michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0109.md

 - v: produce or modulate (as electromagnetic waves) in the form of short bursts or pulses or cause an apparatus to produce pulses
 - n: edible seeds of various pod-bearing plants (peas or beans or lentils etc.)
 ### Family
-pulse: pulsate, pulsed, pulseless, pulses, pulsing+;pulsate: pulsated, pulsates, pulsating, pulsation;pulsation: pulsations;pulsing: pulsings
+- pulse: pulsate, pulsed, pulseless, pulses, pulsing+
+- pulsate: pulsated, pulsates, pulsating, pulsation
+- pulsation: pulsations
+- pulsing: pulsings
 ### Examples
 - This story was originally published by Pulse — Voices From the Heart of Medicine.
 - On New Year’s Eve, anything with feathers and a pulse was counted by about 200 birders from dawn until almost dusk.